-{In fact, we believe that the results hold true as long as $K\mu \gg \rho_0(K)$, where $\rho_0(K)$ is the inverse of the mean extinction time of the $0$-population starting at its quasistationary distribution (see the next section for a precise definition).
-However, we were not able to control precisely enough the law of $X_0$ before its extinction (but see \cite{chazottes2016sharp} for results in this direction).}\\
+{In fact, we believe that the results hold as long as $K\mu \gg \rho_0(K)$, where $\rho_0(K)$ is the inverse of the mean extinction time of the $0$-population starting at its quasi-stationary distribution (see the next section for a precise definition).
+However, we are not able to control precisely enough the law of $X_0$ before its extinction (but see \cite{chazottes2016sharp} for results in this direction).}\\

 {We also think} that $\alpha \notin \N$ is only a technical assumption which could be suppressed but would bring more technicalities into the proof.
-Namely, in this case, the $\lfloor\alpha \rfloor$ population size would not be large but of order one and we would have to control its size more carefully.
+Namely, in this case, the $\lfloor\alpha \rfloor$ population size would not be large, but of order one, and we would have to control its size more carefully.